WaterLily

 WaterLily.jl is a simple and fast fluid simulator written in pure Julia.
 This project is supported by awesome libraries developed within the Julia scientific community, and it aims to accelerate and enhance fluid simulations.
 Watch the JuliaCon2024 talk here:

-title = {WaterLily.jl: A differentiable and backend-agnostic Julia solver to simulate incompressible viscous flow and dynamic bodies},
+title = {WaterLily.jl: A differentiable and backend-agnostic Julia solver for incompressible viscous flow around dynamic bodies},

 WaterLily solves the unsteady incompressible 2D or 3D Navier-Stokes equations on a Cartesian grid.
 The pressure Poisson equation is solved with a geometric multigrid method.
 Solid boundaries are modelled using the Boundary Data Immersion Method.
 The solver can run on serial CPU, multi-threaded CPU, or GPU backends.